fwum/fwum/bugs.md

-- Program segfaults on tests
+- Program segfaults at some point